-New York has just passed a bill legalizing sports betting (Turning Stone Sportsbook and Casino opened in NYC), and Michigan is another state in the process of creating laws that may pass later this year, so you can expect some great sites to begin to emerge in these two states as well.
+New York has just passed a bill legalizing sports betting (Turning Stone Sportsbook and Casino opened in NYC).
+Michigan has become the 20th state with legal online sports betting, so you can expect some great sites to begin to emerge.

 Now that online sports betting is legal in a number of U.S. states, thousands visit sites every day for their chance to place wagers on their favorite teams and generate high payouts.
 Bettors can choose between some major brands in the industry and with more states starting to legalize this form of betting, the list will continue to grow.
 The very best U.S. betting sites will be licensed and regulated and will be powered by a well-known and trusted names in the industry, such as Bet365 and William Hill.
 Each site will have its own odds, so it can be a competitive market.

 You will also find that leading sportsbooks will offer many promotional deals to attract new members and keep them coming back to the site for more wagering action.
 Here, we take a look at the top sports betting apps operating in the U.S., most of which are present in various states.